Congratulations to the 5th Wood Heater Design Challenge Winner!

-Brookhaven National Laboratory—in partnership with the U.S. Department of Energy Bioenergy Technologies Office, the Alliance for Green Heat, and Lawrence Berkeley National Laboratory—is hosting the Fifth Wood Heater Design Challenge to accelerate the design and deployment of clean and efficient wood and pellet heaters in the United States.
+The U.S. Department of Energy (DOE) Bioenergy Technologies Office (BETO)—in partnership with Brookhaven National Laboratory, the Alliance for Green Heat, and Lawrence Berkeley National Laboratory—hosted the Wood Heater Design Challenge to accelerate the design and deployment of clean and efficient wood and pellet heaters in the United States.

 With an estimated 12.5 million homes in the United States using wood or pellets for space heating, this challenge stands to create a significant impact on the environmental footprint of domestic heating.

-The Design Challenge will consist of a Technology Slam in fall of 2022, followed by the Stove Competition in winter of 2023.
-The Wood Stove Design Challenge started in 2013 with a competition on the National Mall in Washington D.C.
+The Wood Heater Design Challenge nicknamed the Wood Stove Decathlon, started in 2013 with a competition on the National Mall in Washington D.C.
 The challenge exists to engage and expand the wood heater community, foster relationships between academia, industry and other stakeholders while developing the most innovative wood heaters that are cleaner and more efficient.
+The Fifth Annual Wood Heat Design series of events consisted of virtual workshops of invited experts and stakeholders in January, March and April 2022, a Technology Slam held in the fall of 2022, followed by the Stove Competition.

 Visit Brookhaven National Laboratory’s website for more information on the Wood Heater Design Challenge.